 - Click 'Apply Now' to see the applicable balance transfer fee and how making a balance transfer impacts interest on purchases

 - No categories to track, no caps on cash back, no annual fee*

 Card Details +

-An option could be the Citi Double Cash card (full review here), which will give you 1% cash back when you make a purchase and then another 1% back after you pay off the purchase.
+An option could be the Citi Double Cash card (full review here), which will let you earn up to 2% cash back: 1% cash back when you make a purchase and then another 1% back after you pay off the purchase.
 (Full Disclosure: Citibank, as well as Barclaycard and Chase, advertise on Credit.com, but that results in no preferential editorial treatment.)

 With this card you will not receive special financing like you will on the Apple card, but there is an APR Intro: 0%* for 18 months on Balance Transfers*.
 If you have good credit then the Citi Double Cash should offer a lower standard APR.
 The APR starts at 14.99% - 24.99%* (Variable).
 The annual fee is $0* on the Citi Double Cash card.

 - Unlimited 1.5% cash back on every purchase – it's automatic

 - Earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening

 - 0% Intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 16.49-25.24%.
 Balance transfer fee is 5% of the amount transferred, $5 minimum

 - No minimum to redeem for cash back